ngs-mstb/micgent/README.md

 the command into a single line.

 In the command above, the placeholder `/host/directory/path` should be replaced with the actual absolute path to the existing directory on your host machine.
 That directory should be empty when you first run this command and be located on a file system with enough free space.
+Galaxy will stage multiple files into that directory when it first starts.
+Because of that copying process, it might take up to five minutes for the
+Galaxy UI to become available in the Web browser.

-Galaxy will copy multiple files into that directory when it first starts.
-If you restart the container and use the same command again, Galaxy will notice the existing files and restore your previous session.
+If you restart the container and use the same command later, Galaxy will notice the existing files and restore your previous session including job histories and output datasets.

 **Note**: Your Docker installation will still need to have enough free space to keep the container image itself (about 6GB).
 If you try a lot of different containers, this space fills up quickly, which creates a common source of problems encountered while using Docker in general.
 The housekeeping commands such as `docker system prune` and `docker volume prune` in case of Docker might help in such situations.
 You can also use these commands to clean up all space used by Docker after you are done with using the image for good and stopped the container with `docker stop ngs-mstb`. *Note*: the `prune` command will remove all unused images and stopped containers, not just NGS-MSTB, so you should be careful with using it.
+**Note**: On hosts that use a VM under the hood to run Docker (MacOS, Windows), you might have to additionally expose the location of the `/host/directory/path` to the VM.
+For example, on Mac Docker Desktop this is done through _Preferencies->File Sharing_ menu.

 ### Shutting down and freeing up space